appseconnect/docs/_posts/Connectors/Technology Connectors/Database/2018-12-11-OLEDB-Credentials.md

 -	Initial Catalog - It is the database name on the selected server.
 -	DataSource - This is the name of the Database Server.

-6. Input all the details & Click SAVE.
+Input all the details & Click SAVE.

+**Note:** Data Provider is the Database Service Provider.